FreemoX/ERSCMU/README.md

 # ![ERSCMU Logo](assets/logo.ico) Elden Ring Seamless Coop Mod Updater (ERSCMU)

 ERSCMU is a tool designed to help users keep their Elden Ring Seamless Coop mod up-to-date automatically.
 Users can download the exe installer from the releases tab, which fetches updated code, so users don't have to update the application manually for every update.
+Check out our [Wiki FAQ Page](https://github.com/FreemoX/ERSCMU/wiki/FAQ) if you have any questions.

 **First time installing Seamless Coop on your computer?**
 _Read the [First Installation of Seamless Coop](#first-installation-of-seamless-coop) section!_